bennisverrir/Golfing-Union-of-Ireland/README.md

 This option provides the user with a full list of all relations and is asked to delete one of the entries (by inserting it's index into the command line).

 (if the user inputs "6" from the main menu)

-Clear:

-This option clears the console screen.

-(if the user inputs "7" from the main menu)

 Quit: